Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

 }
 ```

+All the options can be set globally for all architectures or for each architecture separately

  - `mode`:
    - `extract`: download from `url` and find with the regex
    - `rdf`: extract from a RDF file ([imagemagick](https://github.com/lukesampson/scoop/blob/master/bucket/imagemagick.json))